Skip to main content

 A family cycling along path through the wide open landscape

-The Midlands is home to national treasures, from inclusive hiking, horseback-riding and the birthplace of William Shakespeare.
+The Midlands is home to national treasures, both modern and historic.

 Group of friends, one wheelchair user, sat around a table

-The East of England is a seaside and country get-away, with accessible rail journeys and epic cathedrals.
+The East of England is a perfect seaside and country getaway, with accessible rail journeys and epic cathedrals.

-Boasting a range of accessible adventures and places to explores, now's the time to visit North East England.
+Boasting a range of accessible adventures and places to explore, now's the time to visit north east England.

 A family walking in front of the iconic Angel of the North, found just south of Newcastle Gateshead